official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 “… aware of the growing concern in the country that we may be moving by degrees towards war with Iraq?
-Does he accept that in the event that British troops are sent into action, there should be a debate and a vote on the Floor of the House?”76
+Does he accept that in the event that British troops are sent into action, there should be a debate and a vote on the Floor of the House?”[^76]

-74 House of Commons, Official Report, 6 March 2002, columns 84-85WH.
+[^74]: House of Commons, Official Report, 6 March 2002, columns 84-85WH.
-75 House of Commons, Official Report, 6 March 2002, column 87WH.
+[^75]: House of Commons, Official Report, 6 March 2002, column 87WH.
-76 House of Commons, Official Report, 6 March 2002, column 287.
+[^76]: House of Commons, Official Report, 6 March 2002, column 287.

 424

-The Report of the Iraq Inquiry221.
-Mr Blair replied:
+221. Mr Blair replied:

 “Of course, were we ever to take action in respect of Iraq, there would be an opportunity for the House to express its views … However … no decisions have yet